-The business case should set out the details of the business and/or operations the applicant proposes to carry out on the land, including (but not limited to) details of any proposed major capital investment and/or proposed maintenance works.
+For a lease for commercial purposes, a business case is required.
+This must set out the details of the business and/or operations the applicant proposes to carry out on the land, including (but not limited to) details of any proposed major capital investment and/or proposed maintenance works.
+An applicant/lessee should consider the value and ongoing use of the Crown's improvements and include an analysis of the benefits that will accrue to the Crown and the community.